-In a lovely little surprise, Later Levels was very kindly nominated for a Versatile Blogger Award by Austin from Reaper Interactive late last month.
-If you’re thinking right now that you could do with following someone who provides a mix of gaming news combined with honest opinions and blogging advice, topped off with a dollop of dry humour, then get yourself over to his site today and you’ve him a click.
+Later Levels was kindly nominated for a Versatile Blogger Award by Austin from Reaper Interactive late last month.
+If you’d like to follow someone who provides a mix of gaming news combined with honest opinions and blogging advice, get yourself over to his site.

 As is the case with a lot of these blogging awards, nominees are required to divulge facts about themselves that have never before been revealed.
 Several past response posts have meant it’s getting difficult to figure out what to share and I’m sure you’re already sick of hearing about me!
 I’m going to give this response a shot though, and hopefully you’ll find something in the following gaming- and blogging-related facts that you didn’t already know.